 Prerequisite: 85 or higher in Pre-AP Honors Algebra 1, or 90 or higher in Pre-AP Algebra I. For new students, eligibility will be based on the results of taking the Math Department's placement test.
+Students must demonstrate mastery of Pre-AP Algebra 1 skills.

 This course shall follow the College Board curriculum for Pre-AP Geometry with Statistics.
 Additional concepts will be included throughout the year.